top of page

 Historical Origins of General Average

-The concept of general average in maritime law traces its roots back to ancient times.
+The concept of general average traces its roots back to ancient times.
 This principle of shared risk and loss in maritime ventures has evolved over centuries.
 It has shaped modern maritime legal principles and practices.

 Lex Rhodia and Ancient Maritime Law